Betty Reid Soskin: Career

 Reflecting on her own role in planning for the park's creation, and on how she brought her personal recollections of the conditions for African American women working in that still segregated environment to bear on the planning efforts, she has said that, often, she "was the only person in the room who had any reason to remember that ... what gets remembered is a function of who's in the room doing the remembering."

-In 2003, she left her state job and became a consultant at the park she helped create before becoming a park ranger with the National Park Service in 2007 at the age of 85.
+In 2003, she left her state job and became a consultant at the park she helped create before becoming a National Park Service ranger in 2007 at the age of 85.

 Soskin's duties included conducting park tours and serving as an interpreter, explaining the park's purpose, history, various sites, and museum collections to park visitors.
-She has been celebrated as "a tireless voice for making sure the African-American wartime experienceboth the positive steps toward integration and the presence of discriminationhas a prominent place in the Park's history."
+She has been celebrated as "a tireless voice for making sure the African-American wartime experience—both the positive steps toward integration and the presence of discrimination—has a prominent place in the Park's history."

 Soskin said in 2015, at the age of 93: "Wish I'd had [the] confidence when the young Betty needed it to navigate through the hazards of everyday life on the planet.
-But maybe I'm better able to benefit from having it nowwhen I have the maturity to value it and the audacity to wield it for those things held dear."
+But maybe I'm better able to benefit from having it now—when I have the maturity to value it and the audacity to wield it for those things held dear."

 She released her memoir, Sign My Name to Freedom, in February 2018.
 A feature-length documentary about Soskin's involvement with music, also titled Sign My Name to Freedom, began filming in 2016.

+Retirement and death

 Soskin had a stroke while working at the park in September 2019 and returned to work in a limited, informal capacity in January 2020.
 She retired from the National Park Service on March 31, 2022, as the oldest serving park ranger.

+Soskin died at her home in Richmond, on December 21, 2025, at the age of 104.